VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 1.2 Features

 Some new features that are missing from (some of) the native versions:
- - Free scaling using OpenGL (from the GTK port)
+ - Free scaling using OpenGL (from the GTK port) with optional fixed aspect ratio
  - Virtual keyboard (adapted from the GP2X port)
  - Hotkey mapping to any menu item
  - (Host) joystick event mapping to (machine) joystick, keyboard or menu item
- - No mouse required
+ - No mouse or keyboard required, but both are supported

+Some missing features that are available in (some of) the native versions:
+ - RS-232 support
+ - MIDI support

 1.3 Ports